Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 Personal data is defined in the EU’s General Data Protection Regulation (2016/679) as follows: “personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person”.

-Personal data can be any information that relates to an identified or identifiable person and that makes the person identifiable.
+Personal data refers to any information that relates to an identified or identifiable person.

 According to the Office of the Data Protection Ombudsman, personal data includes: